aaronparker/aaronparker.github.io/_posts/2007-01-06-disable-adobe-updater-with-adobe-customization-wizard-8.md

 ### Creating a Transform File

-If you are invovled in deploying Adobe Reader or want an automated method of disabling Updater, you&#8217;ll need to create a transform file.
+If you are invovled in deploying Adobe Reader or want an automated method of disabling Updater, you'll need to create a transform file.
 Editing the transform to remove Updater 5 is a simple process.
 You will have to extract the installation files from the download of Adobe Reader 8 before beginning:

   1. Launch the Adobe Customization Wizard and then open an Adobe Reader 8 install package (the .MSI file)
   2. Click **Direct** **Editor** and choose **File** under Tables